Mental Health Amongst HGV Drivers

 There are a number of helplines that are available for those who are struggling with mental health issues.
 You can visit the Mind website and get the support you need.

-There is also a list of mental health helplines on the NHS website, which you can use to find the right helpline you or someone you know may need.
+There is also a list of mental health helplines on the NHS website.
+You can use these to find the right helpline you or someone you know may need.

 It is important that we, the HGV community shed more light on mental health problems and the fact that it affects a lot of people.
 It could potentially be affecting a person you work with every day.
 Although it may seem like mental health can take a long time to work on and heal, the quicker you speak out, the quicker it can be resolved.